List of Taboos in Kisii Community

 A taboo against women wearing trousers sought to prevent stimulated sexual desires, especially in the circles of close relatives.

-Kisii women are excluded from climbing trees and thatching grass and straws on roof tops.
+Kisii women are excluded from climbing trees, thatching grass, and straws on rooftops.

-Traditionally, women only relied on men to harvest fruits such as Guavas, loquats, and avocados for their consumptions.
+Traditionally, women only relied on men to harvest fruits such as Guavas, loquats, and avocados for their consumption.

-The norm has since disappeared in our generation where barriers of gender related tasks have been smashed.
+The norm has since disappeared in our generation where barriers to gender-related roles are less applicable.

 7. Women eating chicken gizzard meant for family heads